Groups definable in partial differential fields with an automorphism: Definable subgroups of semi-simple algebraic groups

 \para The semi-simple case needs some additional lemmas.
-Indeed, Zariski denseness and the previous results do not suffice to give a complete description.
-Here is a simple example: Let $H$ be a simple algebraic group defined and split over $\rat$, and consider the subgroup $G$ of $H(\calu)^2$ defined by Then $G$ is Kolchin dense in $H(\calu)^2$, however $G$ is isomorphic to $H(\calu)$, via the projection on the first factor.
-We will now prove several lemmas which will allow us to take care of this problem.
+Indeed, Zariski denseness, or even Kolchin denseness, and the previous results do not suffice to give a complete description.
+Here is a typical example: Let $H$ be a simple algebraic group defined and split over $\rat$, and consider the subgroup $G$ of $H(\calu)^2$ defined by Then $G$ is Kolchin dense in $H(\calu)^2$, however $G$ is isomorphic to $H(\calu)$, via the projection on the first factor.
+We will now prove several lemmas which will allow us to bypass this difficulty.